TDStrasser/KookaBlockly-Reference/docs/source/clock.rst

 Clock
 =====

-The blocks in the Clock category provid the functions to read and set the electronic real-time-clocks (RTCs).
+The blocks in the Clock category provide the functions to read and set the electronic real-time-clocks (RTCs).

 The Kookaberry has an internal RTC which defaults to a time of 00:00:00 on 1 January 2015 when the Kookaberry is turned on.

-The Kookaberry itself does not retain the time which may have been previously set as it has no internal battery to keep the internal clock running.
+The Kookaberry does not retain the time without external power as it has no internal battery to keep the internal clock running.

 When the Kookaberry is connected to KookaBlockly, its internal RTC is updated to the time on the hosting computer.

 An external RTC, connected as an accessory to the Kookaberry, usually has a battery and therefore maintains the time that has been previously set on it.
 This provides a convenient way for the Kookaberry to obtain the correct time when it is not tethered to KookaBlockly (or KookaIDE or KookaTW).
 The external RTC is connected to the Kookaberry using two Pins specified as SCK and SDA on the relevant blocks.

 Clicking on the Clock category in the KookaSuite palette reveals the available blocks, as below.
-Click and drag any of the required blocks to the KooaBlockly workspace and connect with other blocks to build a script that can use and/or set the time.
+Click and drag any of the required blocks to the KookaBlockly workspace and connect with other blocks to build a script that can use and/or set the time.

 .. figure:: images/clock-palette.png
    :width: 500